katosys/portus/README.md

 curl -s http://127.0.0.1:5001/debug/vars | jq '.'
 ```

-Now you can fill the *New Registry* form.
+Now you can fill the *'New Registry'* form.
 Use `127.0.0.1:5000` for the hostname and check the SSL checkbox.

 ##### 5. Docker:
 ```